Bruce Willis

 Having acquired major personal success and pop culture influence playing John McClane in Die Hard, Willis reprised his role in the sequels Die Hard 2 (1990) and Die Hard with a Vengeance (1995).[11]
 These first three installments in the Die Hard series grossed over US$700 million internationally and propelled Willis to the first rank of Hollywood action stars.

-In the early 1990s, Willis's career suffered a moderate slump, as he starred in flops such as The Bonfire of the Vanities (1990).
-He gained more success with Striking Distance (1993) but flopped again with Color of Night (1994): another box office failure, it was savaged by critics but did well in the home video market and became one of the Top 20 most-rented films in the United States in 1995.[24]
+In the early 1990s, Willis's career suffered a moderate slump, as he starred in flops such as The Bonfire of the Vanities (1990), Striking Distance (1993) and a film he co-wrote, Hudson Hawk (1991), among others.
+He starred in a leading role in the highly sexualized erotic thriller, Color of Night (1994): another box office failure, it was savaged by critics but did well in the home video market and became one of the Top 20 most-rented films in the United States in 1995.

-In 1994, he had a supporting role as Butch Coolidge in Quentin Tarantino's acclaimed Pulp Fiction,[11] which gave a new boost to his career.
-In 1996, he was the executive producer and star of the cartoon Bruno the Kid which featured a CGI representation of himself.[25]
-That same year, he starred in Mike Judge's animated film Beavis and Butt-head Do America with his then-wife Demi Moore.
-In the movie, he plays a drunken criminal named "Muddy Grimes", who mistakenly sends Judge's titular characters to kill his wife, Dallas (voiced by Moore).
-He then played the lead roles in 12 Monkeys (1995) and The Fifth Element (1997).
-However, by the end of the 1990s his career had fallen into another slump with critically panned films like The Jackal, Mercury Rising, and Breakfast of Champions, saved only by the success of the Michael Bay-directed Armageddon which was the highest-grossing film of 1998 worldwide.[26]
-The same year his voice and likeness were featured in the PlayStation video game Apocalypse.[27]
-In 1999, Willis then played the starring role in M. Night Shyamalan's film, The Sixth Sense, which was both a commercial and critical success.[11]
+In 1994, he had a supporting role in Quentin Tarantino's acclaimed Pulp Fiction, which gave a new boost to his career.
+In 1996, he was the executive producer and star of the cartoon Bruno the Kid which featured a CGI representation of himself.
+He went on to play the lead roles in Twelve Monkeys (1995) and The Fifth Element (1997).
+However, by the end of the 1990s, his career had fallen into another slump with critically panned films, like The Jackal, Mercury Rising, and Breakfast of Champions, saved only by the success of the Michael Bay-directed Armageddon which was the highest grossing film of 1998 worldwide.
+The same year his voice and likeness were featured in the PlayStation video game Apocalypse.
+In 1999, Willis then went on to the starring role in M. Night Shyamalan's film, The Sixth Sense.
+The film was both a commercial and critical success and helped to increase interest in his acting career.

 2000s